-The Importance of Cultural Awareness in Aged Care
+The Importance of Cultural Safety in Aged Care

 The Royal Commission into Aged Care (2021) found that Australian aged care services are not appropriately meeting the needs of culturally and linguistically diverse residents, stating that the existing system cannot adequately provide care that is ‘non-discriminatory and appropriate for people’s identity and experience’.

 The necessity of cultural awareness in aged care is reinforced by The National Aged Care Quality Alliance’s definition of quality care: